-Concurrent with the status review, the U.S. Fish and Wildlife Service and the Association of Fish and Wildlife Agencies have actively promoted collaborative efforts across state, organizational, and landownership boundaries to address threats and opportunities facing monarchs and other pollinators.
+Concurrent with the status review, the U.S. Fish and Wildlife Service and the Western Association of Fish and Wildlife Agencies (WAFWA) have actively promoted collaborative efforts across state, organizational, and landownership boundaries to address threats and opportunities facing monarchs and other pollinators.
 In 2017, the Western Association of Fish and Wildlife Agencies (WAFWA) established the Western Monarch Working Group (WMWG) to proactively lead a multistate cooperative agenda for conservation of the western monarch population.
 If implemented in a timely manner, WMWG efforts could preclude the need to list the monarch under the ESA.
 This document, The Western Monarch Butterfly Conservation Plan, is intended to articulate and attain WAFWA’s vision to identify and promote a shared set of coordinated, ecosystem-based conservation strategies across all partner agencies to achieve the vision of a viable western monarch population.

 Western Association of Fish and Wildlife Agencies.
 2019.
 Western monarch butterfly conservation plan, 2019–2069.
 Version 1.0.